Getting Rid Of Fleas In The City Of Burlington, NC

 Fleas are one of the most common problems of pet lovers.
-These pesky little beasts hunt warm-blooded vertebrates for a blood meal, including you and your pets.
+These pesky little beasts hunt warm-blooded mammals for a blood meal, including you and your pets.
 Fleas cause an intense itchy sensation, leaving you with swollen wounded marks.
-The worst part is, they don’t only bite on one site, they seek another part of your body to pierce and feed on.
-If it’s not good enough, they transfer to another creature to have their fill for the day.
+The worst part is, they don't only bite in one place, they seek another part of your body to pierce and feed on.
+If it's not good enough, they transfer to another creature to have their fill for the day.

 These creatures have 2,500 known species from the order of Siphonaptera.
 These tiny external parasites could consume blood up to 15 times their weight.
 They have a hard, laterally compressed body, making it easier for them to swiftly move from their host’s fur or feather.
 They might be wingless but they have strong hind legs that are capable of leaping up to 6 to 8 inches.
 This makes it easier for them to go from one host to another.
 They use their strong claws to grasp unto their host's fur to avoid getting easily dislodged when the animal scratches or shakes.